Focusrite-Scarlett-on-Linux/sound-usb-kernel-module/README.md

 make -C /lib/modules/`uname -r`/build M=`pwd`/sound/usb modules_install
 ```

+The linux kernel prefers to load modules under `/lib/modules/*/updates` and `/lib/modules/*/extra` over elsewhere under `/lib/modules/*`,
+so it is safer to manually copy new `*.ko` into those
+directories, and run `depmod -a` to let the kernel rescan them, rather than doing `make ... modules_install`.

 If your kernel has `CONFIG_MMODULE_SIG_FORCE=y` (most secure-boot distribution kernels are), you will need to have a pair of `certs/signing_key.pem`
 and `certs/signing_key.x509`, acceptable to your current BIOS, to sign the kernel modules.